krystianwojtowicz/form-node/README.md

 - [Installation](#Installation)

 # Introduction
 This is a simple MERN.
 It allows users to send data to database in MongoDB.
 The app employs various technologies, including Node.js, React.
-On main branch you have code with TypeScript in React, to see code without TypeScript you can see branch eslint.
+On the main branch, you will find the code with TypeScript in the React project.
+If you want to see the code without TypeScript, switch to the 'eslint' branch.

 # Installation